SHTA offers variety of guides and maps

 - Superior Hiking Trail Databook, (a condensed, quick guide).

 There are many differences between our publications.
 To help hikers, backpackers and runners determine which best serves their needs, here is a description of each publication we produce, what features they include, and how they are most commonly used.

 Superior Hiking Trail Guidebook (11.1 oz) 207 pages

 Our guidebook has all the information that you need for trip planning at home, or to bring along in the car and pick day hikes on the fly.
-The guide includes detailed information on trail sections, notable features and vistas, campsites, water sources, campsites, trailheads and mileages.
+The guide includes detailed information on trail sections, notable features and vistas, campsites, water sources, trailheads and mileages.
 There are simple yet fairly detailed maps to accompany the descriptions of each section.
-Some people take it on longer trips because of all the information it provides, yet others use it primarily for planning their trip and leave it home on the coffee table and opt for lighter weight options while on Trail like our maps and databook.
+Some people take it on longer trips because of all the information it provides, yet others use it primarily for planning their trip and leave it home on the coffee table and opt for lighter weight options while on Trail like our Trail Atlas and Databook.

 Trail Atlas of The Superior Hiking Trail (6.1 oz) 21 pages